Tree Root Removal Cost

 Waste Removal and Disposal

-Once the roots are removed, you need to dispose of the waste.
-Smaller roots can be chopped up and put on your compost heap or taken to the local recycling centre.
-Large roots and associated waste may need to be transported and disposed of for you, adding to your costs.
-A one-off removal costs between £50 and £250, depending on location and volume.
+Smaller roots can be composted or taken to a local recycling centre.
+Larger volumes of waste may need to be transported and disposed of professionally.
+A one-off green waste removal typically costs £50 to £250, depending on location and volume.

 Repairing Damaged Patios, Driveways, or Paths